Skip to main content

 In the figure above:

-• The observer nodes will push block events to Notifier instance, via HTTP POST requests.
-There are several endpoints for this:
+• The observer nodes will push block events to Notifier instance, via WebSocket or HTTP requests.
+There are several endpoints/topics for this:

-• /events/push (POST) -> it will handle all events for each round
+• block events -> it will handle all events for each round

-• /events/revert (POST) -> if there is a reverted block, the event will be pushed on this route
+• revert events -> if there is a reverted block, the event will be pushed on this route

-• /events/finalized (POST) -> when the block has been finalized, the events will be pushed on this route
+• finalized events -> when the block has been finalized, the events will be pushed on this route

 • Notifier checks locker service (via Redis) and applies deduplication

-• Notifier will push events to RabbitMQ if enabled, or via Websockets.
-If Websockets will be enabled an additional endpoint will be available:
+• Notifier will push events to RabbitMQ if enabled, or via Websocket.
+If Websocket will be enabled an additional endpoint will be available:

 • /hub/ws (GET) - this route can be used to manage the websocket connection subscription